-With a mashup of curated and original stuff that crosses the spaces of digital health, media, communication, technology, patient experience, digital culture, and the humanities, 33 Charts offers unique insight and analysis on the changing face of medicine.
+With a mashup of writing that crosses the spaces of medicine, technology and culture, 33 Charts offers unique insight and analysis on the changing face of medicine.

 Ultimately 33 charts is a sandbox for my thinking.
 Writing here helps me understand how I view the world.
-Placing ideas in the public space helps them take shape in a way that helps the greater good.
 What’s here is not finished but the earliest iterations of bigger things for myself and the reader.

 Founded as a center of community for a changing world